I Took Jake Paul’s 74-Video Educational Series And It’s Terrifying

 But is the content of the course a scam?
 No. The stuff Jake Paul is telling you is probably something that someone who has a few years of experience working in social media marketing would probably also be able to tell you.

-I have come away from this course knowing the scary reality that Jake Paul is terrifyingly good at pumping out Jake Paul to as many young eyeballs as possible, and hooking them in for their money (merchandise sales) and pimping out his following to brands who pay him for “brand activations” or the Google Adsense pre-roll ads that appear on his videos.
+I have come away from this course knowing the scary reality that Jake Paul is terrifyingly good at pumping out Jake Paul to as many young eyeballs as possible, and hooking them in for their money (merchandise sales) and pimping out his following to brands who pay him for “brand activations” or the Google Adsense preroll ads that appear on his videos.
 It is not just blind luck or that he backflipped his way into this.
 He has an innate understanding of the large tech platforms that shape our lives that is probably better than many reporters'.
 But instead of using it to hold the powerful people who run those platforms accountable, or to shape our understanding of how to navigate those platforms, he is using it to, idk, buy a Lamborghini for himself or another dirt bike.
 He’s Jake Paul — could we have really expected something more?

 Katie Notopoulos is a senior editor for BuzzFeed News and is based in New York.
 Notopoulos writes about tech and internet culture is cohost of the Internet Explorer podcast.